fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

             assert a.shape == b.shape == c.shape == torch.Size([256, 2])
         elif self.MACs_cfg == "INT2":
             assert a.shape == b.shape == c.shape == torch.Size([256, 4])
-        for i, mac in enumerate(self.MACs): # Imagine that all the iterations of this
+        parallel_for i, mac in enumerate(self.MACs):
+            # Imagine that all the iterations of this
             # loop are performed in parallel.
             c[i] = mac(a[i], b[i], c[i])
         return c
 ```